NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 (2)  Add `-funroll-loops` to `gcc` to have it perform loop unrolling automatically.

 The source code is `combine4`.
-I verified the unrolling option of a GCC compiler in my machine.
+I verified the unrolling option of a GCC compiler in my machine with the similar code in `combine_test.c`.
 The result is as follows:

 The source code is written by me, which is used in chapter 5.6 and is as same as the simplified version of `combine` of the textbook.